ls4408/bi-gru-tranlator/README.md

 Due to time limiation, only bi-rnn with 2 layers is tested.(50000 epoches scheduled, 15000 finished)
 <br>
 <br>Optimization methods:
-    Minibatch gradient descent is used to estimate the crossentropy error of the model, and backprogration is used to find the optimal solution.
+    Minibatch gradient descent is used to estimate the optimal solution, and backprogration is used to find gradient descent for the object function given the minibatch data points.
 <br>
 <br>The model is trained on NYU hpc cloud with paramenter set up in run2.sh.
 <br>However, it could be locally trained with cpu( which is recommended for no-cuda devices).